 3.4.15 graphcolors.
 Entries in the graphcolormap that will be used to plot multi-curves.
-The successive curves are drawn in colors graphcolormap[graphcolors[1]], graphcolormap[graphcolors[2]], ...

-cycling when the graphcolors list is exhausted.
+The successive curves are drawn in colors whose index in graphcolormap are the non-negative integers cycling when the graphcolors list is exhausted.
+Beware that for historical and compatibility reasons, graphcolormap is 0-based.